anujacharya1/Todo/README.md

 ## Notes

-Took some time to setup the focusing of the text and the list view was showing from the bottom up instead of top bottom
+I have to spent some time on setting up showing from the bottom up instead of top bottom.
+I have to restart the design in the sequence in the layout in android studio to get out of it.